anjtoanj/SeleniumFrameworkInJava/README.md

 Workflow in GitHub
 -----------
-Selenium in TestNG - CI
+Selenium with TestNG - CI